 For food and drinks

 Estes Park is home to many different restaurants, bars, breweries, wineries, and one distillery.
-Visitors who seek to try the local cuisine and sample the latest brew, a weekend in Estes Park is just the place to do that!
+For visitors who seek to try the local cuisine and sample the latest brew, a weekend in Estes Park is just the place to do that!

 For drinks be sure to stop in at the Elkins Distillery for a taste of Colorado whiskey or check out one of the several breweries in town: Estes Park Brewery, Lumpy Ridge Brewing, or Rock Cut Brewing.
 Or try a sampling of all at The Barrel.